What is a recreational rrail?

-A recreational trail can be a corridor, route or pathway that may be land and water based that is primarily intended for recreational purposes.
+A recreational trail can be a corridor, route or pathway that may be land or water based and that is primarily intended for recreational purposes.

 What are waymarked trails?

-Waymarked trails are developed walking, cycling, equestrian or water-based routes that are signposted to make it easier for people to find there way.
+Waymarked trails are developed walking, cycling, equestrian or water-based routes that are signposted to make it easier for people to find their way.

 How fit do I need to be to walk on a waymarked walking trail?